NHAS/StatsCollector/README.md

 - Rename agents in web interface
 - Rework email notifications to be user specific
-- Rework disk utilisation to be disk specific, so you can disable alerts on loopback devices
+- Rework disk utilisation alerts to be disk specific, so you can disable alerts on loopback devices
 - Add more useful information to the dashboard when all hosts are up
 - Create automated deployement script, or look into packaging